BOJ unruffled by Japan's weak machinery orders, quells stimulus hopes

 Speaking later to reporters, Miyao went even further to say the economy could be performing better than he expected as the jobless rate hit the lowest in more than six years in February.

-"A tight labour market could push wages up more than expected," Miyao said.
+"A tight labor market could push wages up more than expected," Miyao said.
 "If this mechanism continues to work well, it's possible for the economic recovery to accelerate."

 The central bank has stood pat since launching an intense burst of stimulus last April, when it pledged to accelerate inflation to 2 percent in roughly two years via aggressive asset purchases to beat deflation.
 And the BOJ has repeatedly said that Japan is on track to reach the price goal.